 Bangkok to Ubon Ratchathani

-This tour takes you from Bangkok to Ubon Ratchathani across the southern part of Isan.
+This tour crosses the southern section of Isan from Bangkok to Ubon Ratchathani.
 It begins in Nakhon Ratchasima (aka Khorat) province with stops including a massive fruit market, a beautiful cave shrine, a Khmer-era stone quarry, and ancient rock paintings.
 After seeing some historic and holy sites in Khorat city, including the old city gate, we will learn how Dan Kwian pottery, Khorat noodles, and brass Buddha images are made.
-We'll explore several Khmer ruins, including Phanom Rung and Muang Tam, two of the biggest and best in Thailand, and then go walk and swim in a river with elephants.
-Amongst the many handicraft villages are one weaving Isan's famous mut-mee silk and another making clay water pots without a potter's wheel.
-At the end we'll explore in and around the pleasant, historic city of Ubon Ratchathani, home to some beautiful temples, and also swing east for one day to see some wonderful Mekong River scenery at Pha Taem National Park.
+We’ll then explore several Khmer ruins, including Phanom Rung and Muang Tam, two of the biggest and best in Thailand, and many handicraft villages, including one weaving Isan’s famous mut-mee silk and another making clay water pots without a potter’s wheel.
+At the end we’ll explore in and around the pleasant, historic city of Ubon Ratchathani, home to some beautiful temples.
+This tour is almost identical to our full Isan Trails South tour, but it does not visit elephants or the Mekong River.

 Elephant tourism is rightly controversial, though we worked with the renowned Save Elephant Foundation to ensure that our tours are not only responsible, but actually beneficial to the elephants involved.
 Click here to read how.